redpesk-core/afb-cmake-modules/README.md

 Choose between:

 - **BINDING**: Shared library that be loaded by the AGL Application Framework
+- **BINDINGV2**: Shared library that be loaded by the AGL Application Framework.
+ This has to be accompagnied with a JSON file named like the *OUTPUT_NAME*  of the target that describe the API with OpenAPI syntax.
+JSON file will be used to generate header file using `afb-genskel` tool.
 - **HTDOCS**: Root directory of a web app
 - **DATA**: Resources used by your application
 - **EXECUTABLE**: Entry point of your application executed by the AGL